Chart Color Schemes

 Infrastructure

-Nhill Region has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Nhill Region has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects that could impact this region.
-Notable projects are Warracknabeal Energy Park, Wimmera Plains Energy Facility, Horsham SmartWater & Integrated Water Management Project, and SEC Renewable Energy Park - Horsham.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the area: Warracknabeal Energy Park, Wimmera Plains Energy Facility, Horsham SmartWater & Integrated Water Management Project, and SEC Renewable Energy Park - Horsham.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.